 For cold nights you can try the local hot soup noodle which will be available both in veg and non-veg.

 Manaslu Circuit Trek without guide is not yet possible as Nepal goverment require you to get permits through registered trekking agency.
 You have to trek in a group or with a partner.
-And you need a guide.
+And you must hire a guide.